waynevanson/jest-webdriver/packages/webdriver/readme.md

 Tests are not run concurrently, meaning they're run one by one in a file.
 Jest will still run multiple files at once, which we can allow.

 Access the session via `window.client` or `import { client } from "webdriver-jest/globals"`.

+### FAQ

+#### Why use `TestEnvironment` ?

+We need access to the following during setup and teardown, as well as letting variables be available during the test.